AMP-SCZ/eeg-qc-dash/README.md

 `/tmp/uwsgi.sock` could not be discovered by Nginx apparently because of [this](https://serverfault.com/a/464025) issue.
 So we used `/run/uwsgi.sock`.
-Now it could be discovered ut SELinux prevented Nginx from writing into it:
+Now it could be discovered but SELinux prevented Nginx from writing into it:

 ```bash
 $ tail -f /var/log/messages